slembcke/Chipmunk2D/README.txt

 CONTACT:
 slembcke@gmail.com (also on Google Talk)

+CHANGES SINCE 5.3.4
+* FIX: Fixed spelling of cpArbiterGetDepth().
+Was cpArbiteGetDepth() before.
+Apparently nobody ever used this function.
+* FIX: Added defines for M_PI and M_E.
+Apparently these values were never part of the C standard math library.
+Who knew!?
+* FIX: Added a guard to cpBodyActivate() so that it's a noop for rouge bodies.
+* FIX: Shape queries now work with (and against) sensor shapes.
+* FIX: Fixed an issue where removing a collision handler while a separate() callback was waiting to fire the next step would cause crashes.
+* FIX: Fixed an issue where the default callback would not be called for sensor shapes.
+* FIX: Resetting or applying forces or impulses on a body causes it to wake up now.
+* MISC: Added a check that a space was not locked when adding or removing a callback.
+* MISC: Removed cpmalloc from the API and replaced all occurences with cpcalloc
+* MISC: Added a benchmarking mode to the demo app. -trial runs it in time trial mode and -bench makes it run some benchmarking demos.

+CHANGES SINCE 5.3.3:
+* FIX: cpBodyActivate() can now be called from collision and query callbacks.
+This way you can use the setter functions to change properties without indirectly calling cpBodyActivate() and causing an assertion.
+* FIX: cpArbiterGetContactPointSet() was returning the collision points for the normals.
+* FIX: cpSpaceEachBody() now includes sleeping bodies.
+* FIX: Shapes attached to static rogue bodies created with cpBodyNewStatic() are added as static shapes.
+* MISC: Applied a user patch to update the MSVC project and add a .def file.

 CHANGES SINCE 5.3.2:
 * API: Added cpArbiteGetCount() to return the number of contact points.
 * API: Added helper functions for calculating areas of Chipmunk shapes as well as calculating polygon centroids and centering polygons on their centroid.